US University Admissions and COVID-19

 SAT and ACT Tests - The SAT and ACT tests, which are usually an admission requirement, have postponed their testing dates globally.
 As a result, many US universities are considering testing limitations and amending admission requirements by moving to test-optional.
 Test-optional means a student is not required to submit a SAT or ACT test result as part of the admission requirements.
 It remains unclear if further emphasis will be placed on academic marks (see below) at a new test-optional institution.
 Given the holistic admission process when applying to US universities, a number of components are required as part of the application process.
 Universities that have recently announced their test-optional policy for first year students for the next 2-plus years include Boston University, all seven public universities in Oregon, the University of California’s nine campuses, Pomona College, and Amherst College with more universities announcing their test-optional policies each day.
 The above said, if you are able to sit the SAT or ACT test and believe your score reflects you academically, you should consider submitting the result to support your application.
 We will continue to update our Facebook page with these announcements, and maintain a list here.

 Academic Marks – US universities assess applicants on their marks from all courses from year 9 to 12.
-That said, the year 12 leaving exams are not as important as they are here in Australia but rather a larger assessment of academics is considered.
+That said, the year 12 leaving exams are not as critical as they are here in Australia but rather a larger assessment of academics is considered.
 Our advice to students is to continue to do well academically regardless of how your state and school anticipates facilitating the year 12 leaving exams – your semester marks matter in the world of US university admissions.
 US universities understand this is a global pandemic and all students and schools will be affected.
 If your school moves away from its usual grading system to one which is less specific or detailed (pass/fail), do not be worried.
 Universities appreciate they will need to adapt to secondary school decisions and students will not be penalised.

 Extra and Co-Curricular Activities - As part of the holistic admission process, US universities consider an applicant’s extra and co-curricular activities.
 Students should be maintaining their level of involvement while physically removed from their school campus.
 We appreciate this will require students to think outside the box and initiate creative alternatives to stay active and involved.
 However, this involvement is not limited to your school community.
 Consider how you may contribute in a meaningful way to your local community during this time.
 Additionally, reflect on what you are passionate about and design a way to demonstrate this in a meaningful way - this may include online courses in an area of interest or a self-taught activity.